 After an erase-suspended program operation is complete, the system can once again read array data within non-suspended sectors.
 The system can determine the status of the program operation using the DQ7 or DQ6 status bits, just as in the standard program operation.
-See "Erase Suspend/Erase Resume Commands" on page 15 for more information.
+See "Write Operation Status" for more information.

 The system may also write the autoselect command sequence when the device is in the Erase Suspend mode.
 The device allows reading autoselect codes even at addresses within erasing sectors, since the codes are not stored in the memory array.
 When the device exits the autoselect mode, the device reverts to the Erase Suspend mode, and is ready for another valid operation.
-See "Autoselect Command Sequence" on page 14 for more information.
+See "Autoselect Command Sequence" for more information.